cctech-labs/challenges/2020/06/hiring/full_stack.md

 #### The application should have the following functionalities:

+- Failing to satisfy ANY of the below *Required Criteria*, your application *would probably* be rejected
+    - Failing to satisfy Criterias in **bold** of the below *Required Criteria*, your application *will be* be rejected
 - The homepage of the website loads a dashboard of all the uploaded photos
 - The dashboard contains 3 tiles in a row
 - At the top, provide a button to select a photo from your PC and upload it